ssantos15/index/README.md

 ## Technologies Used

-_I used HTML and CSS to creat this website._
+_I used HTML, CSS, and bootstrap to create this website._

 ### License